 In fact, we establish the following more precise version of Theorem~\ref{thm:mainhyperbolic}.
 Note that the space of external addresses is equipped with the product topology; this is the same as the order topology arising from the cyclic order on addresses.

-\begin{thm}[Accessibility of points in hyperbolic sets] Let $K$ be a hyperbolic set of a postsingularly bounded entire function.
-Then there exists a compact and forward-invariant set $\mathcal{S}_K$ of bounded addresses of $f$, with the following properties. \begin{enumerate}[(a)] \item For every $\s\in \mathcal{S}_K$, the dreadlock at address $\s$ lands at a point $z_0(\s)\in K$. \item The function $\mathcal{S}_K\to K; \s\mapsto z_0(\s)$ is surjective and continuous.
-(In particular, every point of $K$ is the landing point of a dreadlock). \item If $z_0$ is periodic, then all bounded-address dreadlocks landing at $z_0$ are periodic with the same period, and the number of such dreadlocks is finite. \item The dreadlocks at addresses in $\S_K$ land uniformly at $K$, in the following sense.
+\begin{thm}[Accessibility of points in hyperbolic sets] Let $K$ be a hyperbolic set of a postsingularly bounded entire function $f$.
+Then there exists a compact and forward-invariant set $\mathcal{S}_K$ of bounded addresses of $f$, with the following properties. \begin{enumerate}[(a)] \item For every $\s\in \mathcal{S}_K$, the filament at address $\s$ lands at a point $z_0(\s)\in K$. \item The function $\mathcal{S}_K\to K; \s\mapsto z_0(\s)$ is surjective and continuous.
+In particular, every point of $K$ is the landing point of a filament. \item If $z_0$ is periodic, then all bounded-address filaments landing at $z_0$ are periodic with the same period, and the number of such filaments is finite. \item The filaments at addresses in $\mathcal{S}_K$ land uniformly at $K$, in the following sense.
 Let $\zeta\in\WW$ and let $\eps>0$.
-Then there is $n_0$ such that $\dist(\zeta_n(\s),K)\leq \eps$ for all $n\geq n_0$ and all $\s\in \S_K$.
-(Recall from Definition~\ref{defn:accumulationset} that $\zeta_n(\s) = f_{\s}^{-n}(\zeta)$.) \end{enumerate} \end{thm}
+Then there is $n_0$ such that $\dist(\zeta_n(\s),K)\leq \eps$ for all $n\geq n_0$ and all $\s\in \mathcal{S}_K$.
+(Recall from Definition~\ref{defn:accumulationsetabstract} that $\zeta_n(\s) = f_{\s}^{-n}(\zeta)$.) \end{enumerate} \end{thm}

+Note that we do not claim that $\mathcal{S}_K$ can be chosen to consist of \emph{all} addresses of filaments landing at points of $K$.
+In particular, we do not prove that the function $\s\mapsto z_0(\s)$ is continuous on the latter set.

 The remainder of the paper will be dedicated to the proofs of these theorems.
-Let us first show that they indeed imply the theorems stated in the introduction.
+Let us first show that they imply the theorems stated in the introduction.